MatthewMeade/CaffeineTracker/prompt_plan.md

 **Instructions for the AI Coder:**
 Your task is to add the "Export Data" button.
 1. On the Settings page, add an "Export All My Data" button.
-2. When clicked, make a `POST` request to `/api/user/export` (Prompt 30).
+2. When clicked, call the `user.exportData` tRPC query.
 3.  **Handling Response:**
+    * On success, take the `csv` string from the response and create a `Blob`.
-    * The browser should automatically download the streamed CSV file.
+    * Use `URL.createObjectURL` and a temporary `<a>` tag to trigger a browser download of the CSV file.
-4. Provide user feedback during the process.
+4. Provide user feedback during the process (e.g., a "Generating..." state).
 5. Write component tests:
     * Test rendering of the export button.
-    * Test API call on button click (mock API).
+    * Test tRPC query call on button click (mock tRPC client).
-    * Test client-side feedback.
+    * Test client-side feedback and download-triggering logic.

 ---

-## Prompt 32: API Endpoint & Backend Logic - Delete All User Data
+## Prompt 32: tRPC Procedure - Delete All User Data

-**Objective:** Implement the backend logic to delete all data for a user and an API endpoint to trigger it.
+**Objective:** Implement the backend logic to delete all data for a user via a tRPC mutation.
-**Addresses:** `spec.md` Section 2.6 (User Account & Settings - delete all data), Section 5 (API Endpoints - `DELETE /api/user/delete-data`).
+**Addresses:** `spec.md` Section 2.6 (delete all data), Section 5 (API - `user.deleteAccount`).

 **Instructions for the AI Coder:**
 Your task is to implement the "delete all data" feature.
-1. Implement an API route handler for `DELETE /api/user/delete-data` using App Router conventions.
-2. The endpoint must be authenticated.
+1. On the `user` tRPC router, implement a protected mutation named `deleteAccount`.
-3.  **Logic:**
+2.  **Logic:**
     * For the authenticated `user_id`, delete related data in the correct order (respecting foreign keys), within a transaction:
         1.  `caffeine_entries`.
         2.  `user_daily_limits`.
-        3.  `drinks` (created by the user, considering shared nature as per spec: if a drink is referenced by other users' entries, either prevent deletion, anonymize `created_by_user_id`, or mark as archived—consult `spec.md` or project lead for definitive strategy.
-For now, assume drinks created by user are only deleted if no other user's entries reference them; otherwise, `created_by_user_id` is nullified).
+        3.  `drinks` created by the user.
+        4.  `Account` and `Session` records via cascade delete.
-        4. Finally, the user record from the `users` table.
+        5. Finally, the user record from the `User` table.
-4.  **Response:**
+3.  **Response:**
-    * On success (200 OK or 204 No Content): `{ "success": true }`.
+    * On success: `{ success: true }`.
-    * Ensure the user's session is invalidated.
-5. Write tests:
+4. Write tests:
     * Unauthenticated access.
-    * Successful data deletion: Mock user with data, verify all associated data and user record are correctly handled/deleted.
-Order of operations is key.
+    * Successful data deletion: Mock user with data, verify all associated data and the user record are deleted.
     * Test transactionality.

 ---